pulimeng/eToxPred/README.md

 # Datasets:

 An example test dataset that can be used for prediction (in the .smi format) is provided in `tcm600_nr.smi`.
 The ready to used dataset for ET and DBN training can be found at `https://osf.io/m4ah5/`.
 The data is in text format.
 The general format is SMILES string\tID\tSAscore/Toxicity.
-The results of our experiments in terms of SAscores and Tox-scores are also provied in `sa_results.txt` and `tox_results.txt`.
+The results of our experiments in terms of SAscores and Tox-scores are also provied in `train_SA_data.smi` and `train_Tox_data.smi`.
 Both ID and SAscore/Tox-score is included in the aforementioned files.